We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Autumn application period

-15 September – 15 October.
-This application period is open for exchange places outside of Europe for the next academic year (next autumn semester and the following spring semester).
-There may also be places within Europe to which you can apply for the upcoming spring semester.
+10 October – 10 November.
+This application period is open for exchange places in Europe and outside of Europe for the next academic year (next autumn semester and the following spring semester).

 Spring application period